Step 1 – Create a Dataset with Proper Parameters

-- It is a must to have a proper dataset to create a burn-up chart.
-So, we will be discussing the dataset of an ongoing project.
-I have arranged the data of that project in the Dates, Estimated Project, Estimated Progress, and Actual Progress columns.
+- We have arranged the dataset of a project in the Dates, Estimated Project, Estimated Progress, and Actual Progress columns.

 - In order to find the estimated progress of the project, input the following formula in cell F5.